danadesrosiers/silex-annotation-provider/README.md

 annot.controllers
 -----------------
 An array of fully qualified controller names.
 If set, the provider will automatically register each controller as a ServiceController and set up routes and modifiers based on annotations found.
-Controllers can be grouped into controller collections by grouping them with an associative array using the array key as the mount point.
 ```php
 $app['annot.controllers'] = array(
 	Controller1::class,